Find your care

-Why choose UCLA Health for pancreas transplant?
+Why choose UCLA Health for a pancreas transplant procedure?

 Specialists in the UCLA Pancreas Transplant Program have more than 20 years of expertise in pancreas transplants.
 We work closely with experts in our Kidney Transplant Program, which is one of the most well-established, busiest programs of its kind in the world.
-Together, we have performed hundreds of combined kidney and pancreas transplants.
+Together, we have performed hundreds of combined kidney and pancreas transplant procedures.

 Highlights of our Pancreas Transplant Program include: